pangnasun/IMCapstoneSeminar/Prototype Blog Two/readme.md

 <img src="images/naga2.jpeg" width=400 height=533 >
 Above is an image of a sculptures of a seven-headed naga, a giant mythical serpent that guards the entrance to the Angkor Wat Temple.
 They represent the guardians of the temple who prevent intruders from entering the temple.
 <img src="images/naga1.png">
+There are tales of these giant serpents roaming around the temple during ancient time.

 <img src="images/nagamodel.jpeg" >
 <img src="images/bas_relief.jpeg">